yanbinc2/ME_alg/README.md

 (a) File descriptions:
 1. "phase2_generate_seedregions_package.m"

     Function: the Matlab program of selecting seed regions from the data.
+The default parameter values of running this code are provided in "MNIST_generate_seedregions_params.txt" and "CIFAR10_generate_seedregions_params.txt" for MNIST and CIFAR10 datasets, respectively.

     Inputs: embedded data, region labels, several free parameters, and thresholds.
 The thresholds are predefined to stop the selection of seed region candidates.
 Details for each parameter are described as follows.